RonBarton/Text-Analytics/README.md

 # Text-Analytics
-- comments about a store
+- analyzing customer comments about a store/gastation